Crystal2Day/Crystal2Day/README.md

 #### Open design questions:

-* How should the examples be structured?
 * What is the best way to install additional features?
 * Should all shards be installed, but their postinstall hooks only be triggered when desired?
-* What examples should be made?
 * Could entities be bound to maps?
 * How should tilesets with overlapping segments be implemented?
 * Is the current map streaming way really okay?
 * Should scenes contain a specific batch of variables for Anyolite only?
+* How should UI elements work?

 ### Version 1.0.0